 Applied to the world of domain names, a WHOIS is a directory that lists a domain’s legal and technical information.
-All registered domain names have an entry the WHOIS central database containing the personal contact information of the domain name registrant.
+All registered domain names have an entry in the central database containing the personal contact information of the domain name registrant.

-Read on to learn you why need valid and up-to-date WHOIS information as a domain owner, and what you can do to protect the personal contact information contained in your WHOIS.
+Read on to learn you why need valid and up-to-date information as a domain owner, and what you can do to protect the personal contact information contained in your WHOIS.

 It is required by ICANN that all domains have valid information for WHOIS search.

-Valid WHOIS information is also needed to conduct a domain name transfer.
+Valid information is also needed to conduct a domain name transfer.
 Additionally, it is used by law enforcement for criminal investigations, by the public to determine when a domain has expired, by anyone who wants to contact the domain name owner.

 What specific information does a WHOIS contain?